-Jim Fatah, aged 60 from Surrey, who received a kidney in 1999, describes what it was like waiting for a transplant.
+Jim, from Surrey, describes what it was like waiting for a transplant.

 “I wasn’t able to lead a normal life at all.
 I was always tired and felt sick all the time.
 I used to go to my local hospital for dialysis three times a week.”
 He used to ski, sail and do a lot of walking before becoming ill, but gave up those activities after he went onto dialysis.